Ankitraghav000/Docker/README.md

 ## Table of content

-1. Introduction of Docker
+1. Introduction to Docker
-2. Introduction of container
+2. Introduction to container
 3. Use of Docker
 4. Installation
 5. Container